 Signs it’s time for a plant funeral:

-– When 50% of leaves have changed color.
+- When over 50 percent of leaves have changed color.

-– When your plant has lost 50% of its leaves.
+- When your plant has lost over 50 percent of its leaves.

 - When it no longer uplifts you with its appearance because it looks damaged and unhealthy.